firebull/DCMon2/README.md

 Client side is written using Knockout.js to render data recieved from server by Websockets events.
 Interface is fast, lightweight and simple, created with Semantic-UI.

+You can watch the video of working system on [YouTube](https://youtu.be/BzZPdpnv_Y0).

 ## Install

 Instruction is for Debian.
 You can use Linux distribution of your own.